[CC image courtesy of Matteo Leoni via Flickr]

 I never used to taper long enough before big mountaineering trips.
 Honestly, I was terrified!
 I wanted to wring every ounce of training out of my body before the main event.

 But in 2017, Hurricane Irma delayed us nine days in getting to Bolivia.
 Which forced us to have a three-week taper.

 And you know what?
 It was awesome.
 We all felt super energized on the mountain.
 (Well, not every minute.
 But I do think the forced rest helped.)

 So enjoy your taper.
 Starting 3 weeks out, cut your training down to 80 percent, 50 percent, and 30 percent.
 If you feel tired, do even less than that.

-Use your free time to pack (use my high-altitude packing list!), charge your devices, water your plants, and spend time with loved ones.
+Use your free time to pack (use my ), charge your devices, water your plants, and spend time with loved ones.
 Because they’ve probably been missing you while you’ve been training.